Mediavine Review (Should You Make the Switch?)

 7. Grow/me carousel

-A lot is going on, and all of these ad units keep refreshing as the user scrolls.
-Having 4-5 ad units constantly in view is pretty standard for a Mediavine website, but for many readers that may be considered a poor user experience.
+There’s a LOT going on, and all of these ad units keep refreshing as the user scrolls.
+Having 4-5 ad units constantly in view is pretty standard for a Mediavine website, but for many readers, that may be considered a poor user experience.

 As a Mediavine publisher, you have the option to tone down the ad density.
 There is also no obligation at all to use their fancy ad features, and there is also no obligation to use the grow/me widget.

-However, as a Mediavine publisher, it’s very easy to focus on revenue and forget about user experience.
+However, being a Mediavine publisher, it’s very tempting to focus on revenue and ignore user experience.
 And while the above features aren’t mandated, Mediavine does push for them heavily.
 And as a result, many Mediavine publishers do activate all or most of these features.

-User experience is extremely important, from a reader perspective as well as from an SEO perspective.
-Therefore, it’s best to find the right balance between ad revenue and user experience, a balance that works best for you and your website’s readers.
+User experience is extremely important, not only from a reader’s perspective but also from an SEO perspective.
+Therefore, it’s best to find the right balance between ad revenue and user experience.
+A balance that works best for you and your website’s readers.
 Think long-term.

 It’s important to point out that from an ad density perspective, Mediavine follows the Coalition for Better Ads guidelines and will always stay within the boundaries of acceptable industry standards.
 In other words, you won’t be breaking any ad rules by maximizing ad density and using their ad features.